Farm Work Injuries: Employees at High Risk of Preventable Accidents

 Victims of accidents and farm work injuries are encouraged not to remove any social media postings or make any statements to insurance companies or private investigators without first speaking with a qualified attorney.

-If you or a loved one has suffered from farm work injuries, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from farm work injuries, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.